 This will give you access to various settings.
 We’re looking for the About tab.
 To reach that tab, scroll down the left navigation menu to the bottom, and you should find it.

-In our example, it is an Intel mobile chip.
+In our sample, it is an Intel mobile chip.
 Specifically, an Intel i5-10210U @ 1.60 GHz, with a boost clock of up to 2.11 GHz.

 Device Manager

 If you’re looking for another way to find info on your CPU or you aren’t running Windows 10, you can use Device Manager.
-This applet has been available for many generations, so whether you are on Windows XP or even Windows 11, you will be able to use it.
+This applet has been available for many generations, so whether you are on Windows XP or even Windows 11, you will be able to employ it.

 Here, you should see several categories/types of devices, one of which should be the Processor.
 By expanding this category, the name of your CPU will be revealed.
-This will also tell you exactly how many cores and threads it has, but how?
+This will also tell you precisely how many cores and threads it has, but how?

 However, there is still one more built-in method that is superior to both of them: Task Manager.